TRIPLE-ADE/tactology-assessment/README.md

 A React Native mobile application for managing patients and consultation notes, built with Expo and NativeWind (Tailwind CSS).

-## Screenshots

-The app implements the Figma design with the following features:

-- Patient listing with search and filter functionality
-- Expandable patient cards with contact information
-- Consultation notes bottom sheet
-- Bottom tab navigation

 ## How to Run

 ### Prerequisites